 The Potomac Riverboat Company is comprised of eight vessels, providing transportation among key Washington DC communities.
-From Old Town, you can board a water taxi for direct service into Georgetown, the Wharf in southeastern DC, or the National Harbor in Maryland.
-Better yet, the water taxi also has a drop-off point by the Nationals Stadium and DC United’s Audi Field allowing you to beat game day traffic and overwhelming crowds.
+From Old Town, you can board a water taxi for direct service into Georgetown, or the Wharf in southeastern DC.
+From there you can explore some of the nation’s most iconic landmarks and experience an endless list of things to do in Washington DC.
+The water taxi also has a drop-off point by the Nationals Stadium and DC United’s Audi Field allowing you to beat game day traffic and overwhelming crowds.

 There are 3 variations of their sightseeing tour: a romantic dining cruise, a historic tour-by-boat of George Washington’s Mount Vernon estate, or a special summer canine cruise alongside your best furry friend.
 Choose one of 8 water vessels including the sternwheeler, Cherry Blossom, which is one of the last working sternwheelers in the country.
 In a previous life where I worked for a catering company, I passed hor’s oeuvres to wedding guests aboard the romantic Cherry Blossom.